Five-qubit states generated by Clifford gates: Introduction

 So far we only have a proof for $n=2,3,4,$ and $5$.

 As a bonus from our study, we get an expression for all the absolutely maximally entangled states, AME states, that can be prepared with Clifford gates.
 We have that there are 1990656 Clifford AME 5-qubit states.
 AME states are states with the property that all reduced states obtained by tracing out at least half of the particles are maximally mixed \cite{H1}.
 We already knew that some AME can be generated using only the Hadamard gate and CZ gates, see for example \cite{C}.
 The representation found in \cite{C} is not only is given in terms of Hadamard gates but also it is given by a graph.
 See \cite{He} for the definition of graph states.
 We notice that, even though the number of graph states is relatively small compared with the number of Clifford states, every orbit contains a graph state.
 Section \ref{graphs} shows the circuits representing these graph states.
-Regarding this last observation, we have the following conjecture:

-{\bf Conjecture:} Every $n$-qubit Clifford state is equivalent to a state that can be represented with a graph.
-In particular, it is equivalent to a state that can be prepared using only CZ and Hadamard gates.
+Regarding this last observation, M. Grassl et al. showed in \cite{G} that every $n$-qubit Clifford state is equivalent to a state that can be represented with a graph.
+In particular, we have that every orbit contains a state that can be prepared using only CZ and Hadamard gates.
+Other partitions of the set of Clifford states have been considered in \cite{KMP}.

+An important result that makes the study of Clifford states worthwhile is the Gottesman-Knill theorem (see Theorem 10.7 in \cite{NC}):

+\begin{thm} Suppose a quantum computation is performed which involves only the following elements: state preparation in the computation basis, Hadamard gates, phase gates, controlled-Z gates (or controlled-NOT gates which are equivalent), Pauli gates, and measurements of observables in the Pauli group, together with the possibility of classical control conditioned on the outcome of such measurements.
+Such a computation may be efficiently simulated on a classical computer. \end{thm}